ufs-community/uwtools/docs/sections/user_guide/yaml/ecflow.rst

 ``ECF_SSL``

-Optional.
-Controls SSL for the server.
+Optionally controls SSL for the server.
 Accepts a boolean or a certificate-filename prefix string:

 - ``true`` (default when ``--insecure`` is not given): Enable SSL using the auto-provisioned default certificate triplet (``server.crt`` / ``server.key`` / ``dh2048.pem``) in ``$HOME/.ecflowrc/ssl``.
 - A certificate-filename prefix string (e.g. ``myhost.8888``): Enable SSL using the specified certificate files.
 Files with the given prefix and the extensions ``.crt``, ``.key``, and ``.pem`` must exist under ``$HOME/.ecflowrc/ssl/``.